 It may be the last one but this is the most important!
-However long your planning is, the week before your wedding is likely to be full of high emotions, lots of people, and last minute juggling!
+If you take anything away from this blog, take this – it really is essential!
+However long your planning is, the week before your wedding is likely to be full of high emotions, lots of people, and last-minute juggling!
 So keep it free, do all the prep work long before and make sure you’re all good to go!
 That way if something goes wrong last minute (which it probably will) you’ll have time to sort it.
-But also you’ll have time to enjoy the build up with each other and your friends and family who are coming to town.
+But also you’ll have time to enjoy the build-up with each other and your friends and family who are coming to town.

 Bonus: It’s so easy to throw an ‘enjoy it all’ on the end of this.
 But honestly, it’s not all fun – getting married is one of the top 5 most stressful things in life.
 Be kind to yourself, work through the not so fun bits together.
 I remember having a big old row about where to go for our honeymoon because November isn’t the best time to go away, and we couldn’t agree on hot or cold – but in the end we had an unforgettable experience watching the Northern Lights in Norway – it was pure magic!
 I also found it hard to see it all adding up, but Brad helped me to understand that some things were worth paying for to take the stress out of our hands and get to enjoy it all more!
 He was so right.